 The collaboration between school district partners and the University continually inform and improve practice, allowing for rigorous and cumulative experiences for candidates.

 Coaches and faculty are in the field with candidates starting at intermediate practicum.
 The model provides for immediate guidance and feedback for candidates, additional support for clinical teachers, and models best practice.

 Within practicum experiences and clinical practice, coaches also support the use of co-teaching strategies.
 This is in direct response to district needs.

-- Clinical teachers maintain their role as classroom leader and are in the room working side-by-side candidate, ensuring curriculum fidelity and accountability.
+- Clinical teachers maintain their role as classroom leaders and are in the room working side-by-side with the candidate, ensuring curriculum fidelity and accountability.

 - The reduced student/teacher ratio better meets the teaching/learning needs in today’s diverse classrooms.

 - Teacher candidates gain more skills and confidence in preparation for their first year of teaching.